GreptimeTeam/docs/docs/user-guide/administration/performance-tuning-tips.md

+---
+description: Tips for tuning GreptimeDB performance, including query optimization, caching, enlarging cache size, scan parallelism, and using append-only tables.
+Also covers metrics for diagnosing query and ingestion issues.
+---

 # Performance Tuning Tips

 A GreptimeDB instance's default configuration may not fit all use cases.
 It's important to tune the database configurations and usage according to the scenario.